Ewallet App Development: Ultimate Guide for 2025

 Step 2: Design Phase

-The design phase is as important as the actual development process itself.
+The Fintech mobile app design phase is just as important as the actual development process itself.
 Why?

-This is because it helps to map out the experiences of users, and can also assist the developers in further understanding the expected features in the application.
+This is because it helps map out users’ experiences and can also assist the developers in further understanding the expected features in the application.

-Every button designed in this phase will be developed as a separate feature during coding.
-If we take the simplest example, then an app’s homepage that’s designed with 10 clickable elements takes more time to be complete than one with 8 buttons.
+Every button designed during this phase will be developed as a separate feature during coding.
+If we take the simplest example, then an app’s homepage that’s designed with 10 clickable elements takes more time to complete than one with eight buttons.

 So, pay attention to the matching of your expectations and UX/UI design.
-More complex design leads to increasing the cost of app design and cost of app development.
+A more complex design leads to an increase in the cost of app design and the cost of app development.

 Steps involved in a typical design phase are:

-- Mind mapping: Mind mapping is a visual representation of your proposed user experience.
+- Mind mapping: A visual representation of your proposed user experience.
 A typical mind mapping process often begins with identifying the problem and creating a UX design that solves the identified problem.

-- User Experience design: The UX design is a map-out of the relationship between the product, and the users.
+- User Experience design: A map-out of the relationship between the product and the users.
 It should support the user’s needs, but be subtle enough not to distract them from the main purpose of the product.

 - User Interface design: The mobile User Interface design is the process of designing the interface with which users will interact.
 The focus here is to design and implement the outcome of the mind mapping and UX design process into an aesthetically appealing interface.